ldtteam/MinecoloniesWiki/source/misc/configfile.md

 - Amount of time before a new citizen spawns - change this to change the amount of time before a new citizen spawns, pretty simple.
 This only applies when a colony is under the initial citizen number, however.
 - Max citizens in one colony - the max limit of citizens that can exist in each colony.
 If you're below this limit and you can't get more citizens, you probably need to complete the [research](../../source/systems/research) in the [university](../../source/buildings/university).
 - Should the [Builder](../../source/workers/builder) and [Miner](../../source/workers/miner) build without resources? - **DO NOT ENABLE THIS!!** This is a debug tool that, ironically, is very buggy.
 It *will* break your Builder!
-- Should there be a max of one [Warehouse](../../source/buildings/warehouse) per colony? - by default, you can only have one Warehouse in each colony.
-Disabling this lets you have an infinite number of Warehouses in each colony.
-(Note: Each [Courier](../../source/workers/courier) can only see the items in one Warehouse.)
 - Delay after each block placement - the delay for placing blocks.
 Applies to Builders, Miners, and other colonists that place blocks.
 - Delay modifier to mine a block - the delay for breaking blocks.
 Applies to Builders, Miners, and other colonists that mine blocks.
 - Should development features be enabled? - enables some features geared toward developers.